Castles of the Rhine Guide for Rhine River Cruising, Hiking or Biking Adventures to learn History and Have Fun.

 Best Way to Get to Rhine River Castles

-This region is easily accessed by car, train or bus.
+This area is easily accessed by car, train or bus.
 It is about 45 minutes from Frankfurt International Airport.
 Use the DB Bahn Navigator app to determine public transportation.
 Most people will start a river cruise in the town of Bingen and hop on hop off at the different wine villages.

 Rhine Castle Trail – Hike it!